Baltazarka/adguardhomedotdohvpn/README.md

 # AdGuard Home with DoH/DoT Support

-### Stubby & Cloudflared are now replaced with dnsproxy
+### ℹ️ Since the deprecation of **cloudflared** dns-proxy command [Cloudflare](https://developers.cloudflare.com/changelog/2025-11-11-cloudflared-proxy-dns/) Stubby & Cloudflared are now replaced with dnsproxy ℹ️

 This project provides a custom Docker image for [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) pre-configured with **Unbound** (as a recursive DNS resolver) with Valkey in-memory cache (Redis replacement), and **dnsproxy** (for unified DoH/DoT upstream handling).